-- III.7.1.1 Academic administrators are persons who, in addition to their administrative office, hold probationary or tenured or permanent appointments in departments, or within the Library, but who are excluded by definition from the bargaining unit because of their administrative office. - III.7.1.2 Faculty and librarian members who are appointed as academic administrators or as members of the Board of Governors shall retain their academic status within their departments or within the Library.
-During their term of administrative or Board service, they shall be deemed eligible for consideration by Departmental or Library Personnel Committees, COAP, the Dean and Provost for career development decisions, including merit awards, on the basis of their academic or, in the case of librarians, professional achievements over that period.
-Where an academic administrator or faculty or librarian member on the Board of Governors is awarded a merit award, such shall be in addition to the number provided for in VII.14.
+- III.7.1.1 Academic administrators are persons who, in addition to their administrative office, hold probationary or tenured or permanent appointments in departments, or within the Library, but who are excluded by definition from the bargaining unit because of their administrative office. - III.7.1.2 Faculty and librarian members who are appointed as academic administrators shall retain their academic status within their departments or within the Library.
+During their term of administrative service, they shall be deemed eligible for consideration by Departmental or Library Personnel Committees, COAP, the Dean and Provost for career development decisions, including merit awards, on the basis of their academic or, in the case of librarians, professional achievements over that period.
+Where an academic administrator is awarded a merit award, such shall be in addition to the number provided for in VII.14.